JasonJiangs/RNAseq-ChIPseq-Joint-Pipeline/README.md

 ## Clarification
 ### Script-only mode
 Since the pipeline basically intake the configuration file and decode it into shell files that can run under slurm environment.
-You should make sure the environment setting is correct.
+You should make sure the environment setting is correct, since the pipeline uses `module load` to load the required packages.

 Otherwise, you can just take the generated scripts as a reference and run it on your own environment.
-When you config the `config.yaml` file with `script-only: y`, you should get only script in the result folder.
+When you config the `config.yaml` file with `script-only: y`, you should get only script in the result folder - you can basically take it as a script generator.

 ### Script structure for script-only mode
 ```text